justinpak13/PPP-Analysis-Project/README.md

 After you have cloned the repo, we first need to set up GCP:
 * Create an account with Google email
-* Set up the project once you are on the google cloud console
+* Set up the project in the google cloud console
 * setup service account and authentication for this project and download auth-keys
     * go to IAM & Admin -> service accounts -> create service account
     * create access to within the permissions tab